thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Friday, 30 June 2023
+### Daily Rundown on Saturday, 01 July 2023

-- The average temperature today is 14.63˚C;
+- The average temperature today is 19.12˚C;
-- With highs of 17.07˚C and lows of 9.64˚C.
+- With highs of 19.64˚C and lows of 10.96˚C.
-- You can expect moderate rain for the day.
+- You can expect light rain for the day.

 <!-- weather_marker ends -->